 You can see which weeks are available at the 2021 Schedule – you might wish to choose a week which is important to you e.g. National Vegetarian Week, Coeliac Awareness Week etc.

 You need to have an established, publicly viewable Twitter account.
-(It does not matter how many followers you have but you may have to post more frequently than you do usually.
+It does not matter how many followers you have but you may have to post more frequently than you do usually.

 Before your week

 It is advisable to check the social media policy of your employer and any organisations with which you are involved.

 Tell your followers you are going to host East Lothian Voices and encourage them to follow @EL_Voices.

 You will be given access to the @EL_Voices twitter account on the Sunday before your week.
 You need to be following @lothianloop in order to exchange information – check your DMs!

 The information you supplied in your application, together with your Twitter profile picture may be used to promote East Lothian Voices.

 If you are no longer available on your week, please give as much notice as possible.

 During your week